kuzzleio/kuzzle/lib/services/README.md

 ## Profiling

 The profiling service is designed for get time spent in internal functions.
+This service is useful during development process, for trying to understand where we waste time.
 We use [nodegrind](https://www.npmjs.com/package/nodegrind) that output a file for each requests that can be analyzed by [Blackfire](https://blackfire.io) or other software compatible with [KCachegrind](http://kcachegrind.sourceforge.net/html/Home.html) format.

 When Kuzzle is running, open a new terminal and run:

 ```